 Princess cut diamonds are an easier shape to cut compared to other diamond shapes.
 Less technical expertise and time is required to shape such a gorgeous and intriguing cut.
 The labour cost is significantly reduced which may then be passed on to the end consumer.
+You might also like a radiant cut or baguette shaped diamonds.

 Considered a mixed cut, the Princess Cut made its debut in 1979.
 The Princess Cut traces its origins back to the Barion Cut, patented in 1971 by its creator Basil Watermeyer, a South African diamond cutter who named the cut after himself and his wife, Marion.